andrew-george/fontsy-vscode-extension/README.md

 # Fontsy

-A simple extension to control editor and terminal font sizes, weight and ligatures
+A simple extension to control your fonts everywhere in vscode

 ## Features

 - Control Editor Font Size

-- Control Terminal Font Size
+- Control Terminal Font **Size**

 - Setting a step setting for incrementing and decrementing